MicrosoftDocs/windows-insider/wip/Active-Dev-Branch.md

 ![Touch keyboard layout improvements 3](https://46c4ts1tskv22sdav81j9c69-wpengine.netdna-ssl.com/wp-content/uploads/prod/sites/44/2021/01/Updated_candidate_bar.png "The candidate suggestion bar is now centered and features 5 candidates for you to choose from.")

 >[!NOTE]
->This feature is rolling out to a subset of Insiders in the Dev Channel at first, to help us quickly identify issues that may impact performance and reliability.
-Rest assured they will be gradually rolled out to everyone in the Dev Channel.
+>The updates to the default keyboard layout on 12” or larger screens and the candidate bar remain available to everyone in Dev Channel as of Build 21322.

 ### Changes and Improvements
 * We made a change so that when you right click locally saved files displayed in jump lists, in addition to Open you will now have the option to Open File Location.